lucaschultz/vulnerable-web-applications/README.md

 php artisan serve
 ```

-By default the Laravel application will run on ￼`http://localhost:8000`￼.
+By default the Laravel application will run on `http://localhost:8000`.

 ### Flask Application

-Ensure you have [Python 3](￼) installed.
-We recommend using [pyenv](￼) for installation if you have not done so already.
-Once Node.js is installed, open your shell and navigate to the ￼￼`flask-application`￼￼ directory.
-To create a [virtual environment](￼), run the following command:
+Ensure you have [Python 3](https://www.python.org/) installed.
+We recommend using [pyenv](https://github.com/pyenv/pyenv) for installation if you have not done so already.
+Once Node.js is installed, open your shell and navigate to the [`flask_application` directory](./flask_application).
+To create a [virtual environment](https://docs.python.org/3/library/venv.html), run the following command:

 ```sh
 python3 -m venv .venv